 That means 88.9% (± 0.99) of people who share passwords through insecure digital methods either use password patterns or reuse passwords.
 It’s a huge risk to share passwords insecurely online, and it’s even riskier when those passwords could be used to access other accounts.

 Understanding unseen passwords

-These login details may be stored on employees’ phones, in cloud-hosted spreadsheets, or plain-text documents, creating untraceable holes in a business’s security.
+These login details may be stored on employees’ phones, in cloud-hosted spreadsheets, or in plain-text documents, creating untraceable holes in a business’s security.
 That’s on top of the risks we’ve already detailed above.

 But banning shadow IT altogether has its drawbacks.
 It slows employee productivity as every new service or app will need approval from the IT department, creating a bottleneck and more work for everyone.
 It also halts innovation and creates resistance to finding new and better ways of working.
 Businesses need to find a way to bring it all back under their control without hindering their employees’ ability to excel in their roles.

 To overcome this and encourage productivity and process improvements, businesses must create a safer environment in which shadow IT can exist, rather than banning it outright.